seijikojima/esp32_http_post_weight/README.md

 ## next
 * callibration is not yet completed, probablly a type of load cell is not proper.
-* I broke two scaling for cooking.
+* I broke two scalings for cooking.